Eggless Pancakes

 Why I love this recipe

 - It tastes like actual pancakes.
-Luckily for you, eggs don’t actually impact the flavor whatsoever, so no one can tell they’ve been omitted!
+Luckily for you, eggs don’t actually affect the flavor at all, so no one can tell they’ve been omitted!

 - Quick and easy.
 From prep to plate, my pancakes take less than 10 minutes to whip up.